 Q: Is this event timed?

 A: : Yes – all courses are timed, however it is a “Rules of the Road” event.
 ALL Traffic laws MUST be obeyed.
 Participants disobeying traffic laws will have their bib numbers removed and disqualified from the event.
-NOTE: Riders passing through Boulder will NOT BE TIMED while riding through the city.
-This is a precaution to ensure all riders stop at all stop signs as they pass through the City of Boulder.
+NOTE: Riders descending Sunshine and passing through Boulder will NOT BE TIMED while riding through the city.
+This is a precaution to ensure all riders stop at all stop signs as they pass through the City of Boulder and take it easy down a potentially icy canyon road.
 Timing will end coming down Sunshine Canyon and resume when climbing Linden

 Q: What does it mean that the run is a Bolder Boulder qualifier?